 Furthermore, the National Union of Students (NUS) last week said the fees hike “will deter four-in-five students“, while last month, Left Foot Forward’s Will Straw revealed that bankers would fare better than public servants under Lord Browne’s plans, that, although those on lower incomes will pay back a smaller proportion of their loans, graduates in top paying jobs will end up making smaller contributions than students on middle incomes.

 • More information on today’s demo can be found at www.demo2010.org.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.